(This page was current as of June 10, 2014.)

 - If you sign a contract worth more than $50.00 in your home, you have the right to cancel within 10 days?

 - A collection agency can only contact you between 1pm and 5pm on Sundays and cannot contact you on holidays?

 - A collection agency can’t use threatening, profane, intimidating or coercive language?

 - When getting your car repaired, the shop must provide you with a written estimate unless you tell them it is not necessary and agree to pay a maximum amount?

 Our Clinic does not provide service in the area of consumer protection.
 If you call our office we will refer you to the Consumer Protection Branch of the Ministry of Consumer Services.
-The contact information is listed below.
+The contact information is listed to the right.

 What to do if you have a consumer protection problem

 If you think that your consumer rights are being violated, you should file a complaint with the business or individual that has wronged you.
 Ideally, you should do this through a complaint letter.
 In your complaint letter be sure to give as much detail as possible including the dates, description of service or good, and what happened.
 You should explain how you want your problem to be dealt with and when you expect a reply.
 Keep a copy of your letter.